How many people attend your camp?

 What do you do all day?

 Our daytime program is organized into six daily class sessions.
-You are welcome to set your schedule to your own liking: with dancing, playing music, singing, crafting, swimming, socializing, resting, etc.
+You are welcome to set your schedule to your own liking: with dancing, playing music, singing, crafting, swimming, socializing, resting, etc. Our evening program includes cultural programs and concerts, followed by our nightly dance party or jamming with friends and staff.

 What if I don’t feel like doing anything one day?